mafloresg/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/unnamed-chunk-3-1.png)

 <br>
-3. __Calculate and report the mean and median of the total number of steps taken per day__
+__3. Calculate and report the mean and median of the total number of steps taken per day__

 Using _mean()_ and _median()_ functions.